polyaxon/polyaxon/site/docs/core/quick-start/scale.md

 This is an operation based on the same component.
-Instead of defining a single set of params, similar to what we did in previous sections of this tutorial, this file defines a matrix, in this case a matrix with grid search algorithm.
+Instead of defining a single set of params, similar to what we did in previous sections of this tutorial, this file defines a matrix, in this case, a matrix with the grid search algorithm.
 It uses the same component and Polyaxon validate the space search generated against the inputs and outputs defined in the component to validate the params.
 Polyaxon will generate multiple operations based on the search space, and it will manage their execution using a pipeline.